✦ My Life is a Lamp ✦ My Home is a Lighthouse

 11-2 Boldness Given by the Spirit

-Acts 4:29-31"Now, Lord, look at their threats, and grant to your servants to speak your word with all boldness, while you stretch out your hand to heal, and that signs and wonders may be done through the name of your holy servant Jesus."
-When they had prayed, the place was shaken where they were gathered together.
-They were all filled with the Holy Spirit, and they spoke the word of God with boldness.
+Acts 4:29-31 (NLT)[29] And now, O Lord, hear their threats, and give us, your servants, great boldness in preaching your word.
+[30] Stretch out your hand with healing power; may miraculous signs and wonders be done through the name of your holy servant Jesus.”
+[31] After this prayer, the meeting place shook, and they were all filled with the Holy Spirit.
+Then they preached the word of God with boldness.

 1. The early disciples prayed specifically for boldness.
 Write out a personal prayer asking for boldness in your own context.